Biranavan-P/ADViz-Your-Digital-Contact-book/readme.md

 mongod
 ```
 This will start the database on the default port 27017.
-On older verions of MongoDB, you might need to run the following command:
+On older versions of MongoDB, you might need to run the following command:
 ```
 mongo
 ```